 Let’s take a step back and talk about Cushing’s disease (also known as hyperadrenocorticism).
 Dogs with this condition have excess amounts of cortisol (a stress hormone) circulating in their bodies.
 This occurs for three main reasons:

-- A small tumor in the pituitary gland (located in the brain) signals the adrenal glands (located near the kidneys) to produce excessive cortisol.
+- A tumor in the pituitary gland (in the brain) signals the adrenal glands (located near the kidneys) to produce excessive cortisol.
 This is called “pituitary dependent hyperadrenocorticism” or PDH.

 - An adrenal gland tumor is producing too much cortisol.
 This is known as “adrenal dependent hyperadrenocorticism” or ADH.

-- Taking steroids such as prednisone for dogs induces a condition called “iatrogenic hyperadrenocorticism.”
+- Taking steroids such as prednisone for dogs can induce a condition called “iatrogenic hyperadrenocorticism.”

-Dogs with Cushing’s disease often show increased thirst in dogs and increased urination.
-They may also have a poor haircoat, pot-bellied appearance, and pant excessively.
+Cushing’s disease often causes increased thirst in dogs and thus increased urination.
+Although this may initially raise concerns for other conditions, such as diabetes mellitus, there are a few notable distinctions.
+Cushingoid dogs may also have a poor haircoat, pot-bellied appearance, and pant excessively.

 How does Trilostane help dogs with Cushing’s disease?

 In dogs with Cushing’s disease, there are three main treatment options: medication, surgical removal of the adrenal gland, and radiation therapy.
-(To learn more about this application for radiation therapy, check out an article on the effects of radiation on large pituitary tumors which was published in The Canadian Veterinary Journal).
+(To learn more about radiation therapy for Cushing’s, check out an article on the effects of radiation on large pituitary tumors which was published in The Canadian Veterinary Journal).

 When it comes to medical therapy, Trilostane is the most common drug of choice for treatment of hyperadrenocorticism.
 This is partly because it has been shown to be effective for both pituitary-dependent (PDH) and adrenal-dependent hyperadrenocorticism (ADH).